michaeldll/midas-experiment/README.md

 to minify files, then deploy the `public` folder.

-This essentially uses the same script as the `dev` command, but runs it just once.
+This essentially uses the same script as the `dev` command, but runs it just once and actually outputs the bundle to `public/built`.